druidamix/Opensubtitles-downloader/README.md

 Marc Ratés, druidamix@gmail.com

-Distributed under the GPL 2.0 license.
+Distributed under the GPL-3.0 license.
 See ``LICENSE`` for more information.